Skip to main content

 Overview

-A browser in Rusty Browser is a fully managed, isolated browser instance.
-You create it, issue commands, and delete it when done.
-Billing runs for the duration the browser is open.
+A browser in Rusty Browser is an isolated browser instance managed by rusty-server and a browser agent.
+You create it, issue commands, and delete it when your workflow is complete.

 Lifecycle